-Chemical Agents Risk Assessments These risk assessments may apply to persons working with chemical agents within the School Risk Assessment Number Title Risk Rating Comment UCDC1 Handling and Use of Chemical Agents (General) Moderate Risk For general guidance purposes, only.
+Chemical Agents Risk Assessments These risk assessments may apply to persons working with chemical agents within the School Risk Assessment Number Title Risk Rating Comment UCDC1 Handling And Use Of Chemical Agents (General) Moderate Risk For general guidance purposes only.
 Reference should be made to the more specific risk assessments for chemical agents.
 In the event that no risk assessment is available for a chemical agent then the user must arrange for one to be completed prior to using the agent for the first time.
-UCDC2 Storage of Chemical Agents (General) Moderate Risk The large-scale storage of chemical agents (i.e. 00's of litres / kgs may require the completion of a more specific risk assessment).
-UCDC5 Use of Compressed Gases (General) Acceptable Risk
+UCDC2 Storage Of Chemical Agents (General) Moderate Risk The large scale storage of chemical agents (i.e. 00's of litres / kgs may require the completion of a more specific risk assessment).
+UCDC3 Handling And Use Of Flammable Liquids / Acceptable Risk